houmain/keymapper/README.md

 The [device](#context-awareness) filter requires the installation of a virtual device driver.
 The only known freely available is [Interception](https://github.com/oblitum/Interception), which unfortunately has a [severe bug](https://github.com/oblitum/Interception/issues/25), that makes devices stop working after being dis-connected too often.
 Until this is fixed it not advisable to use it and it should only be installed when filtering by device is absolutely required.
 The `interception.dll` needs to be placed next to the `keymapperd.exe`.

+When no virtual device driver is installed, one can explicitly enable/disable the two hooks `keyboard` and `mouse`. e.g.: `@grab-device mouse`.

 Building
 --------